HaihangWu/HaihangWu.github.io/_pages/about.md

   - /about.html
 ---

-I am a researcher specializing in Industrial AI, focusing on integrating physics-based simulations with data-driven models to advance system design and control.
-My work bridges first-principles modeling, such as thermodynamic simulations for power plants and robot kinematics, with modern neural architectures.
-I aim to develop efficient, trustworthy AI that operates under practical constraints like limited computation, data, and deployment environments.
+I am a researcher in Industrial AI, focusing on integrating physics-based simulations with AI models to advance system design and control.
 - - -